migueltorrescosta/collapsedwave/content/index.md

 When on a note, you can
 1. Follow the links to see relevant content.
 2. Follow the back links to find mentions of a page.
-Some concepts such as [[📘 Potential energy]] and [[📘 Hilbert Space]]s are mentioned frequently.
+Some concepts such as [[📘 Potential energy]] and [[📘 Vector Space#Hilbert Space]]s are mentioned frequently.
 3. Use the graph view to navigate see an overview of linked notes without leaving the page
 4. Setup [Obsidian](https://obsidian.md) in order to explore these notes in your local laptop.